mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 So when considering the best networking approach to use in virtual reality, I considered that the key constraint that the player is actually _in there_.
 Right in there.
 The objects being networked are literally right in front of the player's face.
 Any artifacts or glitches would be immediately obvious and jarring, and any delay on the players actions would be completely unacceptable.
 Perhaps it would even make players feel sick?

 My conclusion was that players _must_ be able interact with the world with absolutely no perception of latency.
-But achieving this with traditional networking techniques is actually quite difficult, so how can we do this?
+But achieving this with traditional networking techniques is difficult, so how can we do this?

 # What about deterministic lockstep?